 BIM works impressively on large-scale construction by combining loads of data and photos into a 3D model, a much easier way to review and understand sophisticated construction.
 Difficulties and challenges on site could be identified swiftly with the help of BIM.
 It could run simulation of site operation like demolition to find out potential problems, which enhances safety to workers.

 In post-construction stage, BIM acts as useful tool to improve facilities management.
 In the case of shopping mall managment, prospective tenant could take a visual look of the shop before making decision to rent.
 BIM keeps a combined record for repair and maintenance, meanwhile retrieving facilities documents could be made much easier within the system.

 BIM software offers a model-based process for designing and managing buildings and infrastructure, going beyond construction drawings to generate a digital representation of the functional properties of a facility.

 Become CBIM member to enjoy member-only access to resources, connections and support!

 Not a member?
 Join HKICBIM

-Hong Kong Institute of Civil and Building Information Management (HKICBIM) is a newly formed institute which provides an informative platform for civil and building counterparts to network and exchange civil Building Information Modeling (BIM) knowledge.
-HKICBIM aims to foster technological innovation and accelerate the adoption of Civil and Building Information Modeling Management in the Architecture, Engineering, Construction (AEC) industry.
+The Hong Kong Institute of Civil and Building Information Management (HKICBIM) provides an informative platform for civil and building counterparts to network and exchange civil Building Information Modeling (BIM) knowledge.
+HKICBIM aims to foster technological innovation and accelerate the adoption of Civil and Building Information Modeling Management in the Architecture, Engineering, and Construction (AEC) industry.

 The Articles and By-Laws set out the HKICBIM objectives of establishment, grades of membership, structure and management, professional conduct, and other rules relevant to conduct the affairs of HKICBIM.
 In addition, the By-Laws may be revised and supplemented periodically as and when necessary.